 Dr. Arend is a member of the American Society of Implant & Reconstructive Dentistry (ASIRD).
 ASIRD is committed to improving the quality of care for dental implant patients by elevating the standards of surgical and restorative dental education and practice.
 Not every dentist routinely restores and maintains dental implants and not all placers of dental implants are surgeons.
 By using an ASIRD team, rest assured that your dentist routinely restores and maintains dental implants and only a trained dental implant focused oral surgeon will place your implant.
 Learn more about ASIRD.

 When a dental filling is required, Dr. Arend will give you different options for treatment.
 We want to provide you with the best information to make the right choice for you.
 The dental filling might be tooth-colored composite, silver amalgam, porcelain or gold.
-There are advantages and disadvantages to all these treatments that you can discuss with our staff.

 Tooth-colored/bonded restorations are natural-looking fillings that prevent further tooth decay while replacing lost tooth structure.
 Generally completed during one office visit, this bonding procedure can significantly improve the appearance of a tooth.
 Composite restorations come in a variety of shades to match the color of the surrounding tooth structures.
 The cost of tooth-colored composite dental fillings is greater than silver fillings, and insurance companies will not usually pay the difference on back teeth.
 Placement is more time consuming and difficult, often requiring the use of a rubber dam.